otvam/pypeec/docs/content/implementation.rst

 computational cost and memory requirement, the FFTs allows for the usage of heavily optimized libraries leveraging the parallel processing capabilities of CPUs or GPUs.

+PyPEEC is using voxels to describe the geometry and, therefore, can take advantage of the FFT acceleration.
+This implies that PEEC problems with several millions of voxels can be solved in a few minutes on a laptop computer.

 Here are some interesting papers about the PEEC method:

 * A. Ruehli IEEE TMTT, 10.1109/TMTT.1974.1128204, 1974